MPA: Full-Time Format

 This course will introduce students to the fundamentals of budgeting and accounting for government and nonprofit managers.
 The course is divided into two units.
 The first unit covers budgeting concepts and skills, culminating in a real-world budget simulation.
 The second unit will cover basic accounting principles and financial statement literacy, so that students are able to evaluate the fiscal health of public sector organizations.
 The unit culminates with a final project requiring students to analyze the City of Philadelphia's CAFR (Comprehensive Annual Financial Report).
 This course satisfies a core requirement in the Master of Public Administration, Certificate in Public Finance, and Certificate in Economic Development and Growth programs.

 This core MPA course is intended to help each student to learn more than he or she already knows about public management both as a profession and as a field of academic study, and to enjoy the company of supportive peers, instructors, and special guests as he or she contemplates a post-MPA career in governance.
-This course satisfies a core requirement in the Master of Public Administration and Certificate in Politics programs.

 This course satisfies an elective requirement in the Master of Public Administration and Certificate in Politics programs.